-• You must achieve a minimum 50% grade in the lab component of the course in order to pass the course.
+- You must achieve a minimum 50% grade in the lab component of the course in order to pass the course.
 Students who miss a lab for a valid reason (doctor confirmed illness or family emergency) will be offered the opportunity to write a makeup lab at the end of the semester.
 For all such cases, contact the course instructor, Travis Martin, immediately.
-Missing a lab without this approval will result in a 0 for that lab exercise.
+Missing a lab without this approval will result in a 0 for that lab exercise. - You must achieve a minimum score on the final exam to be eligible to pass the course.
+The minimum score will be determined based on an assessment of the difficulty of the exam, but will not be set higher than 50%.

-A failure in any of these conditions will result in a grade of \mathbf{F} for the course, regardless of your overall performance in the course.
+A failure in any of these conditions will result in a grade of $\mathbf{F}$ for the course, regardless of your overall performance in the course.